zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

 This proposal intentionally creates what is known as a "bilateral hard fork" between Legacy software and Overwinter compatible software.
 Use of this new handshake requires that all network participants upgrade their software to a compatible version within the upgrade window

-Legacy software will accept the numerically larger Overwinter protocol version as valid, but Overwinter compatible software will reject the legacy nodes as they will not send the BRANCH_ID as part of the version message.
+Legacy software will accept the numerically larger Overwinter protocol version as valid, but Overwinter compatible software will reject the legacy nodes once Overwinter activates by rejecting protocol versions lower than the Overwinter protocol version number.

 Reference Implementation
 ========================